The Co-Star: Critical reception

 The Co-Star earned generally favorable reviews.
 Tabia N. Mullings, writing for Shatter the Standards, found that The Co-Star "doesn't reinvent Benét's sound or break any mold.
 Instead, it refashions it."
 She added: "By ceding headline space to peers and protégés, he reinforces an R&B tradition built on communal expression.
 The album's conversation, begun on Duets and now rendered in full color, shows that artistry can deepen with time away, provided the return is purpose-driven and collaborative at its core."
-This Is R&B described The Co-Star as a "lush, genre-blending collection" and cocluded: "With production ranging from stripped-back soul to sweeping orchestral arrangements, this highly anticipated release celebrates the beauty of collaboration and the enduring power of R&B storytelling.
+This Is R&B described The Co-Star as a "lush, genre-blending collection" and concluded: "With production ranging from stripped-back soul to sweeping orchestral arrangements, this highly anticipated release celebrates the beauty of collaboration and the enduring power of R&B storytelling.
 The Co-Star is not just a new album — it’s a statement of musical unity and artistic evolution."

 Edward Bowser from Soul in Stereo ranked the album among the best R&B albums of 2025.
 He noted that the "album's strength is its diversity – of course we get the expected bedroom burners, but there's also hip-hop inspired efforts, reflections on Southern culture, beautiful Latin-infused performances and high-octane empowerment anthems.
 The Co-Star is an extremely fulfilling experience, and proof that it takes two to make a thing go right."
 Derrick Dunn from Reviews & Dunn called The Co-Star a "duet-driven masterclass in grown and sexy vibes."
 He felt that the album "establishes itself as a modern example for duet albums through its smooth and sensual sound while maintaining a foundation of mutual respect in a genre driven by connection and storytelling.
 Real R&B fans will find this collection ideal for playlist curation."
 Rolling Stones Meagan Jordan remarked that the album feels "like a compilation of Benét’s vast musical interests and expertise.
 Though he’s often dubbed a neo-soul artist [...] the purpose behind The Co-Star seems to be his way of stretching listeners' ears.
 While there are traditional R&B elements on the album, it often feels like an international experience, with sounds from the UK and Brazil tapping into the musical experiences of his childhood."